-What does it take to complete the NRCME Training Institute training program?
+What does it take to complete the NRCME Training Institute program?

-What is included in the NRCME Training Institute training program?
+What is included in the NRCME Training Institute program?

-Our program includes 730-day unlimited access to our online training course, which includes a 500+ sample question bank, a Pre-Test Review, a Study and Reference Guide, the 2014 Medical Examiner Handbook, and the Medical Examiner Report forms, all in PDF file format, available to download for offline review, searching, and printing.
-There are no printed books or videos that accompany the course, allowing us to provide users with a low-cost, high-quality training program.
+Our updated training program includes 2 years of unlimited access to our online classroom, access to over 400 exam practice questions, a Pre-test Review, and a Study and Reference Guide, all in PDF file format, available to download for offline review, searching, copying and printing once the base program has been completed.
+Enrolled providers receive 9 am - 9 pm EST 7/365 customer service and medical consultation support by email, telephone, or online chat.
+There are no printed books that accompany our program, allowing us to provide participants with a low-cost, high-quality training program.

 How long is NRCME certification good for?

-As of May 21, 2014, certified medical examiners are required to electronically report driver medical examination information to the NRCME monthly.
-This may be reported by the medical examiner, or by administrative assistants designated by the medical examiner.
-The management of all of these issues is accomplished by going to the main federal NRCME website and using the LOGIN button.
-After logging in, the medical examiner can then designate administrative assistants, report CMV driver exam results, and manage related information.
-Medical examiners are required to submit an electronic report for each driver exam conducted in the prior calendar month; if no driver exams were conducted during the month, this information must be reported.
+As of May 21, 2014, certified Medical Examiners are required to electronically report driver medical examination information directly to the NRCME via their DOT account.
+This may be reported by the Medical Examiner, or by Administrative Assistants designated by the Medical Examiner.
+The management of all of these issues is accomplished by going to the DOT NRCME website and using the LOGIN button.
+After logging in, the Medical Examiner can then designate administrative assistants, report CMV driver exam results, and manage related information.

 How often do drivers need examinations?

-Snellen vision, dipstick urinalysis, and blood pressure cuff.
+The minimum requirements for a CDL examination are Snellen vision, dipstick urinalysis, and a blood pressure cuff.

 Is it required to collect blood and urine during the examination?

-No blood.
-Dipstick urinalysis for specific gravity, glucose, blood, and protein.
+No blood is required.
+Dipstick urinalysis is used to report specific gravity, glucose, blood, and protein levels.